Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids: Decision Aid Experiments

-To explore the importance of choice of information in the origins of crowd wisdom, we conduct two experiments.
-The first experiment, which was preregistered\footnote{URL blinded for review}, asks participants to predict the next reported inflation rate in the United States of America.
-Inflation was a salient issue during the time of data collection and participants may have had knowledge of trends in the index, if not the most recent figure itself.
-This prior knowledge could dampen the effects of decision aids and makes for a more conservative test of metawisdom.
-The second experiment is similar to the classic estimation task in which participants estimate the number of beans in a clear glass jar \citep{jenness_social_1932,treynor_market_1987} and serves to highlight the structure of the two-stage model in a well-known and tightly controlled wisdom of the crowd task.
+The task in Study 1 demonstrates an instance of metawisdom of the crowd in a task where individuals were not expected to have prior beliefs or private information.
+Study 2 is a pre-registered\footnote{\url{https://osf.io/qm7cs/?view_only=7a51d1a3ecb54e9080b40ee946c80bfa}} task about forecasting the consumer price index (CPI), a topic about which participants likely have prior beliefs and private information.
+Inflation was a salient political issue during data collection, and participants may have had knowledge of trends in the index, if not the most recent figure itself.
+This knowledge could dampen the effects of decision aids, and this task makes for a more conservative test for the existence of metawisdom.

-For both experiments we created three information aids for each task, the details of which are discussed below.
-In line with Equation \ref{eq:hypo1}, one treatment group is exposed to $\emptyset$---that is, no decision aids---to establish a baseline error on the respective estimation tasks.
-Exposure to the aids was determined by the three ``crowd treatment'' groups.
-In the \emph{Assigned} treatment crowd, participants are randomly assigned exposure to a single information aid before they submit an estimate.
-In the \emph{Single Choice} treatment, participants are allowed to choose a single information aid to view before submitting.
-In the \emph{Multiple Choice} treatment, participants choose one or more aids to view before submission.

-Using the Prolific research panel (www.prolific.co), we recruited English-speaking, United States-based participants.
-Both studies are IRB approved and all participants provided informed consent before beginning the tasks and were compensated for completion of the task and based upon the accuracy of their judgments.
-Materials for both experiments appear in the appendix.